MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/France/how-to-view-ledger-reconciliations.md

 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **General Ledger**, and then choose the related link in **General Ledger**.
 2. Choose the **Reports** action, choose the **France** action, and then choose the **GL/Cust.
 Ledger Reconciliation** action.
-3. In the **GL/Cust.
+3. On the **GL/Cust.
 Ledger Reconciliation** page, set the appropriate filters.

     > [!NOTE]
     >  You must specify a date filter.